 Seasonal depression symptoms

 SAD is a form of clinical depression, which means many of its symptoms can mimic those of regular depression.
 One of the easiest ways you can distinguish seasonal depression from standard depression is by paying attention to the energy of the office during particularly gloomy, rainy or cloudy days.
-Some symptoms you can keep an eye out for are:- Low energy levels and sluggish behavior

 - Lack of interest or effort towards work